 - Was the doctor’s decision an exercise of sound judgment?
 Reasonable minds may disagree about whether a medical professional has behaved unprofessionally — and there are some cases in which the determinations come down to a battle of the experts.
 Failure to exercise best efforts may be a sign of medical negligence.

-Contact our Jacksonville attorney to discuss your medical malpractice matter
+Contact our Jacksonville medical malpractice attorney to discuss your malpractice matter

 Gillette Law, P.A. is centrally located to serve clients in Florida and Georgia.
 The helpful professional staff is available Monday through Friday from 8:00 a.m. to 5:00 p.m. and at other times by appointment.
 Contact us online, or call us at 904-358-1304 or toll-free at 888-366-5904.
 If you are unable to visit one of our offices, we can meet with you in your home or hospital room.
 We offer a free initial consultation and work on a contingency fee basis, so you pay on a percentage basis only when we win your case.